ethereum/go-ethereum/docs/interacting-with-geth/rpc/index.md

 As with `--http.corsdomain`, using the wildcard `--ws.origins '*'` allows access from any origin.

-{% include note.html content=" By default, **account unlocking is forbidden when HTTP or Websocket access is enabled** (i.e. by passing `--http` or `ws` flag).
+<Note>By default, **account unlocking is forbidden when HTTP or Websocket access is enabled** (i.e. by passing `--http` or `ws` flag).
 This is because an attacker that manages to access the node via the externally-exposed HTTP/WS port can then control the unlocked account.
 It is possible to force account unlock by including the `--allow-insecure-unlock` flag but this is unsafe and **not recommended** except for expert users that completely understand how it can be used safely.
-This is not a hypothetical risk: **there are bots that continually scan for http-enabled Ethereum nodes to attack**" %}
+This is not a hypothetical risk: **there are bots that continually scan for http-enabled Ethereum nodes to attack**</Note>

 ### IPC Server {#ipc-server}